vaishnavi070306-commits/technical-article-marvel/README.md

 - Medical research and diagnostics

-This technology is no longer experimental — it is *operational*.
+This technology is no longer experimental,it is *operational*.

 ## Challenges and Ethical Concerns